 ●Inflammatory features (eg, fever, or bloody or mucoid stool) suggest infection of the large bowel, which is associated with pathogens distinct from small bowel infection (table 1).
 Potential exposures, such as food history, residence, occupational exposure, recent and remote travel, pets, and hobbies, can also provide further diagnostic clues as to potential microbiologic etiology.
 (See 'History' above.)

-●For most patients, it is reasonable to continue expectant management for several days without performing stool cultures (algorithm 1).
-However, we obtain standard stool cultures for patients with acute community-acquired diarrhea and the following features at presentation (see 'Stool cultures' above):
+●For most patients, it is reasonable to continue expectant management for several days without performing microbiologic stool tests (algorithm 1).
+However, we obtain standard stool cultures (or multiplex molecular testing, if culture is not available) for patients with acute community-acquired diarrhea and the following features at presentation (see 'Stool tests for bacterial pathogens' above):

 •Severe illness (profuse watery diarrhea, signs of hypovolemia, passage of ≥6 unformed stools per 24 hours, severe abdominal pain, need for hospitalization)

 •Features of inflammatory diarrhea (bloody diarrhea, small volume mucous stools, fever)

 •High-risk host features (eg, age ≥70 years, cardiac disease, immunocompromising condition, inflammatory bowel disease, pregnancy)